strongloop/smartprofiling-example-app/README.md

 In your web browser, navigate to application running on the PM.
 Typically this will be at: `http://<pm host>:3001/`.

-### Start StrongArc
+### Start StrongLoop Arc

-From inside the smartprofiling-demo application directory, run
+From inside the `smartprofiling-demo` application directory, run

 ```
 slc arc